Andreas-bersgtedt/SynapseMetadataEngine/README.md

 # Deploy the SQL Server project

+## Option 1 (Using Synapse Workspace)

+In The Synapse Workspace open the **Develop** blade then expand the **Run Me 1st** folder and execure the scripts in their numerical order, this will create all baseline Scema, Tables and Functions used by the Metadata engine.

+Now expand the **Run Me 2nd** folder and execute all these scripts in numerical order, this will create all required stored procedures that is used to manage the engine.

+## Option 2 (Using Visual Stdio)
 Using Vusual Studio open the "mesqldw.sln" in the SynapseSQLFolder of this repository.

 Deploy the Database project to your Synapse Dedicated Pool by following the following documentation: